Stop Doomscrolling: Marvin the “Mental Health Warrior” Cat Embraces Mindset Rule 10

 Enter Marvin.
 But not just any cat — Marvin the "Mental Health Warrior" Cat.

 Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.
-So you can take charge of your emotions, triumph over challenges, and build the life you really want.
+So you can take charge of your emotions, triumph over challenges and build the life you really want!

-And today, Marvin has one thing to say about doomscrolling: it’s time to fight back with Mindset Rule 10.
+And today, Marvin has one thing to say about doomscrolling — it’s time to fight back with Mindset Rule 10.

-“You’re doing that thing again — sinking into the sea of despair like it’s a hot tub.”
-He narrowed his eyes.
-“Time to revisit your book 53 Mindset Rules of a Mental Health Warrior and Mindset Rule 10: Have Fun!
+“You’re doing that thing again,” he said, narrowing his eyes.
+“Staring at your phone like it’s going to explain the universe.
+Time to revisit your book 53 Mindset Rules of a Mental Health Warrior — specifically Mindset Rule 10: Have Fun!”

 I blinked.
 “Fun?
 Have you seen the news?”